MRazaKazmi/MRazaKazmi/README.md

-- Hi there, I’m Raza Kazmi and am a Software Engineer passionate about building software products which delight their users.
+- Hi there, I’m Raza and am a Software Engineer passionate about building software products which delight their users.

 - I've significant experience contributing to different phases of the software development lifecycle and strong knowledge of Cloud Computing.